Sorry, you need to enable JavaScript to visit this website.

 Public authorities

-Public authorities represented in youth consultation processes are from the Government and line ministries active in the field of youth:
+Public authorities involved in youth consultation processes include the Government of the Republic of Serbia and line ministries responsible for youth-related policy areas, in particular:

 Additional stakeholders